 ******* On 8 March 2013 regulations giving effect to EU Directive 2010/18/EU on parental leave increased the amount of parental leave available to each parent per child from 14 weeks to 18 weeks.
-Please Note: We are currently awaiting an updated circular letter from the Department of Education & Skills which will reflect these changes and which will set out the manner in which parental leave may be taken.*******
+The Department of Education & Skills circular letter 0026/2013 now reflects these new changes.*******

-Under the terms of the Parental Act a teacher who is the natural or adoptive parent of a child shall be entitled to parental leave for a period of 14 working weeks (to be increased to 18 weeks upon issuing of an updated circular).
+Under the terms of the Parental Leave Acts 1998 and 2006, the EU Directive 2010/18/EU and circular letter 0026/2013 a teacher who is the natural/adoptive/adopting parent or acting in loco parentis to a child shall be entitled to parental leave for a period of 18 working weeks.
 The period of parental leave is unpaid.
 The purpose of the leave is to enable a parent to take care of his/her child.
 In the case of an adopted child, where the child was born on or after December 3, 1993 and the adoption order was made after December 3, 1993 the adoptive parents are entitled to avail of parental leave.
 In accordance with circular letter 0021/2012 a period of parental leave shall end:

 - Not later than the day on which the child concerned attains the age of thirteen years, or

 - In the case of an adopted child, where the child is eleven years or more but less than thirteen, the parental leave must be taken within two years from the adoption order, or

 - Both natural and adoptive parents of children with a disability up to the age of 16 years.

 - A teacher must have completed one years continuous teaching service before s/he can take parental leave.
 This requirement is waived in the case of a teacher compulsorily redeployed into a school provided that s/he has completed one year's continuous employment in her/his former school before being redeployed.